Rugen and the Baltic Steam Railway Holiday

 Right at the top of Germany is its biggest and most beautiful island – Rugen.
 It sits just off the coast in the Baltic Sea and is connected by both road and rail to the Hanseatic City of Stralsund, where this brilliant holiday is based.
 A lovely place to stay and great for getting around.
 Pack your bags, cancel the milk, and join us for a truly memorable collection of visits and rides, bundled together and tied up with fun!

-After meeting at St Pancras International about midday the adventure begins by Eurostar to Brussels and then THALYS to Cologne.
-The luxurious Marriott Hotel is a short stroll from the station – you’ll love the opulence of this place.
+After meeting at St Pancras International about midday the adventure begins by Eurostar to Brussels and then THALYS to Aachen.
+Our night is spent in the historic city centre at the four-star Aquis Grana hotel.

-This journey could not be simpler!
-There is time in the morning for a leisurely breakfast and to visit the Cathedral if you want before we leave the city.
-The intercity train from here takes us directly to Stralsund passing through Dusseldorf, Bremen, Hamburg and Rostock.
+This journey is simplicity itself!
+By regional express to Dusseldorf where we change for an intercity train from here directly to Stralsund passing through Bremen, Hamburg and Rostock.
 We now stroll past the lakes to the hotel (600m) or taxi if preferred.

 “Oh I do like to be beside the seaside!” and just across the water is Rugen.
 This is Germany’s top domestic holiday destination and is a bit like the Isle of Wight with chalk cliffs, wild flowers and thatched cottages.
 This morning we travel by local train to the seaside resort of Binz and then join “Racing Roland” for a jaunty ride through fields and woods by steam train.
 Later we get to know Stralsund with a relaxing boat trip from the harbour followed by an informative guided walking tour ending up at the hotel.